Looking for an employer of record in the Netherlands? Here’s what you need to know

 Companies have to pay employees at least the minimum wage and the minimum holiday allowance (8% of their gross annual salary, including overtime, commission, and performance bonuses).

-With these bonuses, deductions, and regulations in the Netherlands, Employer of Record services are the easiest way to pay employees.
-This helps you stay compliant and up-to-date with local regulations.
+With these bonuses, deductions, and regulations in the Netherlands, Workforce management platforms can assist with compliance and payroll processes..
+This helps you stay compliant with local regulations.

 Employment laws in the Netherlands